 This page explains how to install Arch Linux on a USB flash drive.
-The end result is a persistent installation identical to that on a normal hard drive along with several performance optimizations aimed at running Linux on removable flash media.
+The end result is a persistent installation identical to that on a normal hard drive along with several optimizations aimed at running Linux on removable flash media.
 It is compatible with both BIOS and UEFI booting modes.

 The only packages explicitly installed are linux, linux-firmware, base, efibootmgr, grub, iwd, polkit, sudo, and vim.
 Basic services are handled by systemd.